dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 −1

 Notice that the expression in the square root is just the discriminant.
 An important technique for dealing with quadratics is completing the square.
-Here’s how it works.
-We’ll use the example of the quadratic 2x 2 − 3x + 10.
+Here's how it works.
+We'll use the example of the quadratic 2x 2 − 3x + 10.
 The ﬁrst step is to take out the leading coeﬃcient as a factor.
 So our quadratic becomes 2(x 2 − 2 3 x + 5).
 This reduces the situation to dealing with a monic quadratic, which is a quadratic with leading coeﬃcient equal to 1.
-So, let’s worry about x 2 − 3 2 x + 5.
+So, let's worry about x 2 − 3 2 x + 5.
 The main technique now is to take the coeﬃcient of x, which in our example is − 2 3, divide it by 2 to get − 4 3, and square it.
 We get 16 9.
-We wish that the constant term were 16 9 instead of 5, so let’s do some y = 1 2 x−1
+We wish that the constant term were 16 9 instead of 5, so let's do some y = 1 2 x−1

 (a, b) [a, b] (a, b] [a, b) ∞) Section 1.6: Common Functions and Graphs •(a, [a, 21 ∞) (−∞, b)